mono/monodevelop/monodevelop/README.md

 On Windows, you need to install ASP.NET MVC 4 from [here](http://www.microsoft.com/en-us/download/details.aspx?id=30683).
 You can then create a project from the template, build it, and run.

-On Mac and Linux the template includes a copy of the basic ASP.NET MVC 4 core DLLs.
+On Mac and Linux the template uses nuget to bring in the ASP.NET MVC 4 core DLLs.

 ### Can't get it to work?